Full-Network Adblocking with Dnsmasq

 - automatic download of blocklists

-- stats and graphs
+- stats or graphs

 - automatic setup of the various network bits to make it work